 - Share your feelings with her – You don’t have to get mushy, but go a little deeper than just sharing the facts of your day.
 Share how the facts made you feel.

-- Say, “I was wrong” – Humility is required for a healthy marriage to survive and there’s no greater act of humility than to admit when you’re wrong.
+- Say, “I was wrong” – Humility is required for a healthy marriage to survive, and there’s no more significant act of humility than admitting wrong.
 Say it, and say it often.

-- Raise your voice – It will be tempting for you to go passive in some way shape or form in your marriage.
+- Raise your voice – It will be tempting for you to go passive in some way, shape, or form in your marriage.
 Resist that temptation and speak up when needed.
-This isn’t license for you to be harsh or controlling, but rather to lead strongly when necessary.
+This isn’t a license for you to be harsh or controlling, but rather to lead strongly when necessary.
 Your marriage needs your leadership.

-- Lower your voice – Always speak gently and loving with your wife.
+- Lower your voice – Always speak gently and lovingly with your wife.
 Resist the temptation to rely on the strength of your voice to lead your wife.
-Leadership without love is really just control.
+Leadership without love is just control.

 - Hang around friends that lead you in the right direction – Who are you hanging out with the most?
 Are your friends a source of security or insecurity for your wife?
 You are a product of the company you keep.
-Hang out with good guys that inspire you, challenge you, and hold you accountable.
+Hang out with good guys who inspire, challenge, and hold you accountable.

 - Be strong when she’s weak – You, your wife, and your marriage have weak spots.
-Know what circumstances create “slippery” places for your marriage and stay away from them.
+Know what circumstances create “slippery” places for your marriage and avoid them.
 When those circumstances are unavoidable, develop, communicate, and stick to a plan to protect your marriage.

 - Tell her what God is doing in your life –Tell her what you’re reading and what stood out.
 This is one of the most intimate types of communication you can have.

-- Love Jesus more – In order to lead your wife, you need to be in front of her.
-Not because you’re more important, but because it is your role.
+- Love Jesus more – To lead your wife, you need to be in front of her.
+Not because you’re more important but because it is your role.
 Don’t do this to hold it over her head or to get in a competition with her, but strive to love Jesus in a way that challenges, inspires, and encourages your wife to do the same.

 Hans co-founded Marriage Revolution with his wife, Star, in 2010.
 He counsels couples in The Woodlands, TX, speaks at marriage conferences around the country, and provides leadership and direction to Marriage Revolution.